 Choose your question wisely.
 Actively go through each of the essay titles thinking about what points you have to address.
 Pick the one you have the most thoughts on.

-Avoid ploughing in and then realising you only have two weak points!
+Avoid ploughing in, only to realise you have two weak points!

 Split the plan into two parts:

-Part 1: “The brain dump phase”.
+This is the brain dump phase.
 Write down everything you know about the subject.

-Part 2: “The organisation phase”.
-Organising the dumped material into a coherent and logical structure.
+This is the organisation phase.
+Organise the dumped material into a coherent and logical structure.

 If your prompt is ‘obese people shouldn't be treated under the NHS because it's a self-inflicted condition’, the subsections might be:

 In the brain dump phase, write as many points as you possibly can and add any examples or facts.
 For the organisation phase, pick one or two strong points from each section, then work out how they are going to flow together.

-If you have time left over, it is useful to proofread what you have written to make sure it all makes sense and is readable.
+If you have time left over, it's useful to proofread what you have written to make sure it all makes sense and is readable.
 Of course, you must also check that you have answered all parts of the question.